 - The Presenter Info Form should be completed and returned to your supervisor for review, and then sent to Dr. Ginsburg for approval at least 4 weeks prior to the scheduled presentation date.
-This timeline is important in order for training flyers to be prepared, posted, and sent out with ample notice. - PowerPoints and handouts should be emailed to your supervisor and/or Dr. Ginsburg the week prior to a presentation so feedback/support can be provided as needed. - The PowerPoint version that you want printed and any other handouts need to be emailed to Dr. Ginsburg and Ed Center clerical staff by the day before your didactic (Tues) at 3pm so there is sufficient time to prepare a PDF to send out and/or to make copies. - The final version of your PowerPoint should be emailed to Cristal Montepeque and Dr. Ginsburg the day prior to the presentation (Tues at 12pm). - If video clips are included in your presentation, you must provide the links in a separate document so training facilitator(s) can easily access them in the event that backup is required due to unforeseen technology issues. - Please arrive at the presentation location (virtual or in-person) at least 30 minutes early in order to ensure that everything is set up and working correctly.
-A Test Zoom training is recommended to resolve any screen sharing or audio/video issues.
+This timeline is important in order for training flyers to be prepared, posted, and sent out with ample notice. - PowerPoints and handouts should be emailed to your supervisor two weeks prior to a presentation so feedback/support can be provided as needed.
+Dr. Ginsburg will review the final version. - o Be sure to include the YSD logo on your title page and YSD referral information at the end of your presentation. - The PowerPoint version that you want printed and any other handouts need to be emailed to Dr. Ginsburg and Cristal Montepeque by the day before your didactic (Tues) at 3pm so there is sufficient time to prepare a PDF to send out and/or to make copies. - The final version of your PowerPoint should be emailed to Cristal Montepeque and Dr. Ginsburg the day prior to the presentation (Tues at 3pm). - If video clips are included in your presentation, you must provide the links in a separate document so training facilitator(s) can easily access them in the event that backup is required due to unforeseen technology issues.
+Embedding videos is strongly recommended. - Please arrive at the presentation location (virtual or in-person) at least 30 minutes early in order to ensure that everything is set up and working correctly.
+A test Zoom training is recommended to resolve any screen sharing or audio/video issues.
 Be sure to have your presentation on a jump drive to ensure ease of access to your presentation (in case of technology issues).